One of the best things you can do for your child's wellbeing is to breastfeed. Start as soon as you can after birth.

 Every day of breastfeeding makes a positive difference for your baby.
-You don’t need to decide at the start how long you will continue breastfeeding for.
+You do not need to decide at the start how long you will continue breastfeeding for.

 How long to breastfeed for